-We all know that if medical needs aren’t cared for immediately they can lead to infection or death.
-Paracord, however, can actually be extremely useful when it comes to alleviating medical problems, from mild problems with sprains all the way to major problems that require stitches.
-So let’s see how this thick cord can help in such delicate situations.
+We all know that if certain medical needs aren’t cared for in the wilderness, they can lead to infection or death.
+Paracord, however, can actually be extremely useful when it comes to alleviating medical problems, from mild problems like sprains, all the way to major problems that require stitches.
+So let’s see how this thick cord can help in such situations.

 Making a Tourniquet

 To make a tourniquet with paracord, all you need to do is tie your rope above the wound.
-Wrap it tight and secure it in place and wait for the bleed to stop.
+Wrap it tight and secure it in place and wait for the bleeding to stop.

 All you’re going to need is a needle to go along with the strand and you can do that with either a traditional metal needle or an improvised one made from a small piece of wood.

 If you have a broken bone or a sprain of any kind, you want to make sure that you’re not using that part of your body as much as you can.
 Making a sling can help you keep pressure off it and it’s actually easy to do.

 If you have a piece of cloth available, you can put your arm in the cloth and use the paracord to tie it behind your neck.
 If not, you’ll need a little more paracord to make the sling itself.